 In Part 2, you will need to choose the basis of your eligibility for a U.S. green card.
 For most family and employment-based candidates, the answer is one of the boxes in "1.a."
 But consult an immigration attorney if you're not sure.

 Parts 3 through 7 ask for more personal and immigration-related information, including about your parents, your marital history, and any children.
 Listing organizations that you are a member of is in most cases fine; and if you are adjusting as an asylee, you should certainly mention any group affiliations that you described as part of your asylum claim.
 However, if any of the groups you might name here are seen as the U.S. as having terrorist links, listing them here may make you inadmissible to the United States (that is, ineligible for a green card).

-For the yes and no answers in Part 8, your answer should be "no" to all of them, as these too reflect grounds of inadmissibility.
-That doesn't mean you should check off all the "no" boxes without looking at them.
+For the yes and no answers in Part 8, your answer should be "no" to most of them, as they also reflect grounds of inadmissibility.
+That doesn't mean you should check off all the "no" boxes without looking.
 Read them carefully, and if the true answer to any of them is "yes," or even "maybe," consult an immigration attorney.
 Giving false information on an immigration form can get you in as much trouble, or even more, then revealing a negative piece of true information.

 Part 9 gives you a chance to ask for the assistance you might need if you are disabled; for example, to have a medical caregiver accompany you into the interview.
 Do not hesitate to use this if you need it.